aws-samples/lambda-refarch-image-moderation-chatbot/README.md

 ## Walkthrough of the Architecture
-1. User posts message containing image to channel of chat app
+1. User posts message containing image to channel of chat app monitored by chat bot
-1. Chat app posts event containing message to Amazon API Gateway API endpoint for bot
+1. Chat app posts event containing user's message to Amazon API Gateway API endpoint for chat bot
 1. Event validated and image contained in message downloaded to AWS Lambda function
 1. Image checked for suggestive or explicit content using Amazon Rekognition's Image Moderation deep learning feature
 1. Image containing explicit or suggestive content deleted from originating channel using API for chat app